tpf-concurrent-benchmarks/docs/image_processing/README.md

 ### Processes

 - Format: Converts an image into png format.
 - Resolution: Resizes an image to a given resolution.
-The chosen resolution is: [TBD]
+The chosen resolution is: 100x100
 - Size: Resizes an image to a given size.
-The chosen size is: [TBD]
+The chosen size is: 30x30

 ### Data